opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 ### Parties’ arguments

 41     The defendants submitted that an objection to the collective sale filed to the High Court may include grounds of objection not initially stated in the objection filed to a Board.
-First, they argued that s 84A(4A) does not bar this.[\[note: 59\]](#Ftn_59) The provision expressly restricts the persons who may file objections to the High Court, by providing that any person “who filed an objection to the Board (_but no others_) may re-file his objection to the sale … to the High Court” \[emphasis added\].
+First, they argued that s 84A(4A) does not bar this.[^59] The provision expressly restricts the persons who may file objections to the High Court, by providing that any person “who filed an objection to the Board (_but no others_) may re-file his objection to the sale … to the High Court” \[emphasis added\].
 The defendants submitted that the provision does not expressly restrict the grounds of objection that may be stated in the objection filed to the High Court, because the phrase “but no others” is used to qualify only the persons who may file objections to the High Court, but is not used to qualify the grounds of objection that may be raised before the High Court.

-42     Second, the defendants submitted that, in any event, the High Court in _Ngui Gek Lian Philomene and others v Chan Kiat and others (HSR International Realtors Pte Ltd, intervener)_ (“_Thomson View Condominium (HC)_”) held that s 84A(4A) does not prevent an objector from raising a new ground of objection before the High Court if, through no fault of his, it became known to him only after he had filed an objection to the Board (at \[45\]).[\[note: 60\]](#Ftn_60)
+42     Second, the defendants submitted that, in any event, the High Court in _Ngui Gek Lian Philomene and others v Chan Kiat and others (HSR International Realtors Pte Ltd, intervener)_ (“_Thomson View Condominium (HC)_”) held that s 84A(4A) does not prevent an objector from raising a new ground of objection before the High Court if, through no fault of his, it became known to him only after he had filed an objection to the Board (at \[45\]).[^60]

-43     Third, the defendants raised the point that the LTSA is silent as to whether an objection filed to the Board may be amended after it has been filed.[\[note: 61\]](#Ftn_61) If the objection filed to the Board may not be amended and the objection filed to the High Court may not include additional grounds of objection which were not raised before the Board, an objector who was not legally represented when filing his objection to the Board might be disadvantaged.[\[note: 62\]](#Ftn_62) Counsel for the defendants nevertheless agreed that this argument carried less weight in this case where only two of the 13 defendants had not been legally represented in the proceedings before the Board.[\[note: 63\]](#Ftn_63)
+43     Third, the defendants raised the point that the LTSA is silent as to whether an objection filed to the Board may be amended after it has been filed.[^61] If the objection filed to the Board may not be amended and the objection filed to the High Court may not include additional grounds of objection which were not raised before the Board, an objector who was not legally represented when filing his objection to the Board might be disadvantaged.[^62] Counsel for the defendants nevertheless agreed that this argument carried less weight in this case where only two of the 13 defendants had not been legally represented in the proceedings before the Board.[^63]

-44     Fourth, the defendants argued that the court has to ultimately look at the collective sale transaction holistically with all the facts available to it and make the determination of good faith under s 84A(9).[\[note: 64\]](#Ftn_64) The defendants premised this argument on s 84A(10), which states:
+44     Fourth, the defendants argued that the court has to ultimately look at the collective sale transaction holistically with all the facts available to it and make the determination of good faith under s 84A(9).[^64] The defendants premised this argument on s 84A(10), which states:

 (10)  Where no objection has been filed under subsection (4) to a Board or under subsection (4A) to the High Court, the determination under subsection (9) shall be made by the High Court or the Board on the basis of the facts available to the High Court or Board, as the case may be.

-The defendants submitted that an objector who wished to state additional grounds of objection when filing his objection to the High Court could not be in a worse position than if no objection had been filed to the High Court.[\[note: 65\]](#Ftn_65) The defendants also argued that the plaintiffs’ objection to additional grounds being raised before the High Court was a technical one.[\[note: 66\]](#Ftn_66)
+The defendants submitted that an objector who wished to state additional grounds of objection when filing his objection to the High Court could not be in a worse position than if no objection had been filed to the High Court.[^65] The defendants also argued that the plaintiffs’ objection to additional grounds being raised before the High Court was a technical one.[^66]

-45     On the other hand, the plaintiffs submitted that s 84A(4A) expressly provides that an objector is only entitled to re-file his objection to the collective sale to the High Court, “stating the same grounds of objection” as those stated in his objection filed to the Board.[\[note: 67\]](#Ftn_67) The plaintiffs supported their submission with the decision of the High Court in _Choo Liang Haw (alias Choo Liang Hoa) and others v Chua Seet Mui and others and another matter_ (“_Gilstead Court (HC)_”) on which I will say more later.
+45     On the other hand, the plaintiffs submitted that s 84A(4A) expressly provides that an objector is only entitled to re-file his objection to the collective sale to the High Court, “stating the same grounds of objection” as those stated in his objection filed to the Board.[^67] The plaintiffs supported their submission with the decision of the High Court in _Choo Liang Haw (alias Choo Liang Hoa) and others v Chua Seet Mui and others and another matter_ (“_Gilstead Court (HC)_”) on which I will say more later.
 It seemed that, in the alternative, counsel for the plaintiffs accepted (in chambers) the decision in _Thomson View Condominium (HC)_ that an objector may raise a new ground of objection before the High Court only if, through no fault of his, it became known to him only after he had filed an objection to the Board.

 ### Decision